Is My Child Too Sick To Go To School?

 - Please notify us if your student has a contagious illness.
 An exposure may be life‐threatening for others with fragile immune systems or certain medical conditions.

-FEVER- Temperature of 100 degrees Fahrenheit or higher.
-Student needs to be fever free for 24 hours before returning to school.
-Giving a fever reducing medication just before returning to school does not make a student well.
-It may only mask the fever until the medication wears off.
+FEVER- Temperature of 100.4 degrees Fahrenheit or higher.
+Students need to be fever free (WITHOUT fever reducing medication) for 24 hours before returning to school.
+Giving fever-reducing medication just before returning to school does not make a student well, it only masks the fever until the medication wears off.
 In this situation, a student needs to be home so others are not exposed to illness.

 PERSISTENT NASAL DRAINAGE AND/OR CHRONIC COUGH – May need to be seen by a health care provider; these may be signs of a condition that may spread to others and require treatment.